Before I had children my husband and I used to debate, are kids less safe today than when we were growing up?

 Find more education infographics on e-Learning Infographics

-When it comes to outside dangers such as playing alone in a park, walking outside, or being abducted by a stranger our children are statistically safer.
+When it comes to outside dangers such as playing alone in a park, walking outside, or being abducted by a stranger our children are statistically safer than they were in the 80s and 90s.

 In the meantime please let me know, do you feel your children are safer or less safe than you were growing up?